Toronto's Crunchie-Stealing Squirrel Caught In Incriminating Tape

 A Toronto convenience store named Luke's Grocery is asking Reddit for advice on how to curb its theft problem — theft by squirrels, that is.

-Jenny Kim, whose dad owns the store, told The Huffington Post Canada that they've lost about two boxes (that's 48 chocolate bars) in less than a year.
+Jenny Kim, whose dad owns the store, told The Huffington Post Canada that they've lost about two boxes of chocolate bars (that's 48 bars, if you're counting) in less than a year.

-Each time, a squirrel hurries into the store, grabs one bar and runs out.
-And they have incriminating video proof of one squirrel fleeing with a Crunchie bar in its mouth.
+Each time, a squirrel hurries into the store, grabs a bar and scurries out.
+And there is incriminating video of one squirrel fleeing with a Crunchie bar in its mouth.
+(Watch the footage above.)

-"They're just too fast," Kim said, explaining that it's hard to shoo them away before they've gotten their claws on a sweet treat.
+"They're just too fast," Kim said, explaining that it's hard to shoo them away before they get their claws on a sweet treat.

-It's a group of squirrels that are causing the problem, and they're not quite sure how to stop them.
+It's a group of squirrels causing the problem, and the store owners are not quite sure how to stop them.

 "When it's warmer outside, we can't keep the door closed," Kim said.
-The store needs ventilation, and they're unable to afford air conditioning, a screen door and other pricier fixes.
+The store needs ventilation, and they can't afford air conditioning, a screen door and other pricier fixes.

 They've called animal services, and even mulled sprinkling chocolates with hot pepper flakes before deciding against it.